codefellows/seattle-python-401d15/class-43/README.md

-# Pythonisms
+# Next.js

-Python has a broad set of modules and idioms that together enable the "pythonic" way.
+Next.js is a framework that builds on top of React and can streamline many aspects of React development.

 ## Learning Objectives